MLB at Field of Dreams: MiLB at Field of Dreams

+2022 game

 On April 21, 2022, Minor League Baseball (MiLB) announced the inaugural MiLB at Field of Dreams game, a High-A contest in Dyersville between teams of the Midwest League.
 On August 9, the Quad Cities River Bandits hosted and defeated the Cedar Rapids Kernels, 7–2.
 The teams used historical franchise names for the contest, Davenport Blue Sox and Cedar Rapids Bunnies, respectively.

+2026 game

+The game returned in 2026, when the Iowa Cubs defeated the St. Paul Saints 6–3.